decorator-factory/decorator-factory/README.md

 I'm interested in web programming, formal languages and functional programming.
-I'm most familiar with Python and TypeScript, and I'm currently learning F# and Rust.
+I'm most familiar with Python and TypeScript, and I'm currently learning Prolog.

 ## My projects